writethedocs/www/docs/guide/tools/git_basics.rst

 Create a Fork's Upstream Remote
 -------------------------------

-When repository's are forked multiple people have copies of the upstream repository.
+When repositories are forked multiple people have copies of the upstream repository.
 There are continuous adds, changes, and deletes so you need a method to keep your fork up-to-date.
 The solution is to configure an upstream remote so that you can merge data.

 #.
-On your computer, from the fork's respository use the command :command:`git remote` to display the current remotes.
+On your computer, from the fork's repository use the command :command:`git remote` to display the current remotes.

    .. code-block:: shell